10 April 2019.

 Stop in at the pretty marina to marvel at the impressive rippled mounds of the northern isles before clambering up the grassy path toward the cliffs above the village.

 Gjogv is also a rare place in the Faroe Islands outside of Torshavn where you’ll find a cafe so if you’re in need of some warmth before or after your walk, stop in at Gjaargardur Guesthouse.
+Reservations are now essential so be sure to book ahead (thanks to a kind reader for passing along this update!)

 Since my first visit to the Faroe Islands when tourists were few and far between and the tiny village parking lots were virtually always empty, the situation these days is quite different.
-Many of these villages have very small populations, some numbering in the single digits, and the presence of even a few dozen tourists can certainly be felt and has been a source tension for some locals.
+Many of these villages have very small populations, some numbering in the single digits, and the presence of even a few dozen tourists can certainly be felt and has been a source of tension for some locals.

 I’ll admit that on this first visit I did a fair bit of aimless wandering across the landscapes, unsure of where the properties began and wilderness ended.
 But with the increasing number of visitors, it’s important to be respectful of the property boundaries that exist (i.e. don’t deliberately climb over fences) and particularly considerate of the residents’ privacy in these tiny villages.

 This also goes for driving along the narrow single-track roads that lead in and out of these villages.
-Don’t just stop in the middle of the road for the sake of a photo, use the pull in bays appropriately and try not to drive at a snail’s pace to enjoy the view while some poor local sits patiently behind you attempting to make it home in a timely manner.
+Don’t just stop in the middle of the road for the sake of a photo, use the stopping bays appropriately and try not to drive at a snail’s pace to enjoy the view while some poor local sits patiently behind you attempting to make it home in a timely manner.

 By this point in the day, time is probably seriously getting away from you.
 The long Arctic summer days can make it all too easy to forget the clock and try to use up every moment of daylight, especially when the weather is good.
 If the skies are clear don’t hesitate to drive a little longer as the evening light that gets cast across these islands is nothing short of spectacular.